AdeMiller/pi-nut/README.md

 Each server can also be configured with a heartbeat UPS device which generates status for a dummy UPS.

-## nut_client
+## nut_monitor

-The NUT client connects to all NUT servers and monitors the UPS devices connected to them.
+The NUT monitor connects to all NUT servers and monitors the UPS devices connected to them.

 ## nut_web